Drug Paraphernalia Possession Attorneys Passaic County, NJ

 Drug paraphernalia is a term which can be used to describe any equipment or products which may be used or intended for use in cultivating, growing, preparing, testing, storing, concealing, injecting, inhaling, or otherwise introducing into a human body a controlled, dangerous substance or toxic chemical.

-At the Law Office of Del Sardo & Montanari, our criminal defense attorneys have extensive experience protecting our clients’ legal rights in the Municipal Court system of New Jersey.
-We take pride in understanding controlled substance law, and work with each unique case in order to try and achieve the best outcome for out clients across New Jersey, including Paterson, Wayne, Clifton, West Milford, Woodland Park, Little Falls and the greater Passaic County area.
+At The Montanari Law Group, our criminal defense attorneys have extensive experience protecting our clients’ legal rights in the Municipal Court system of New Jersey.
+We take pride in understanding controlled substance law and work with each unique case in order to try and achieve the best outcome for our clients across New Jersey, including Paterson, Wayne, Clifton, West Milford, Woodland Park, Little Falls, and the greater Passaic County area.
 If you or a loved one has been charged with drug paraphernalia possession, drug possession, or possession with intent to distribute, lean on our experience to help you fight these charges.

-Call our office today for a free and confidential consultation regarding your possession of paraphernalia or other drug related charge and how we can best serve your individual needs.
+Call our office today for a free and confidential consultation regarding your possession of paraphernalia or other drugs related charges and how we can best serve your individual needs.

 What Can be Considered “Drug Paraphernalia” in New Jersey?